 Chapter 7

-To be honest I never felt so engaged in supernatural stuff like now but at least now I don’t feel threatened or scared I just feel useless due to not being able to help my friend Leann or Jeremy so what’s the point of being a Demonica??
-Is just bullshit!
+To be honest, I had never felt so engaged in supernatural stuff as I did then, but at least I don’t feel threatened or scared; I just feel useless due to not being able to help Leann, so what’s the point of being a Demonica?
+It’s just bullshit!

 What am I supposed to do with something I don’t even know how to control?

-I was determined to give a resolution to all this once and for all in my own ways but without telling Leann, either way, she is hiding a lot more than I know.
+I was determined to give a resolution to all this once and for all in my own way, but without telling Leann.
+I was sure she was hiding a lot more than I knew.

-I decided not to dig deeper into the exhumation she performed but I’m not sure it will bring any good to our situation, keeping a head?
+I decided not to dig deeper into the exhumation she performed, but I wasn’t sure it would bring any good to our situation.
+Keeping a head?
 A dead man’s head?

-I’m trying not to judge but to me this went too far, just too damn far.
+I’m trying not to judge, but to me this went just too damn far.

-I put this on a side while I started to work on my investigation trusting my senses and using my “powers” against all these entities, it all seemed I was the answer to it all.
+I put this on to the side while I started to work on my investigation, trusting my senses and using my “powers” against all these entities.
+It seemed I was the answer to it all.

-Then as a Demonica what I’m capable of doing?
+So as a Demonica, what am I capable of doing?

-Well according to Leann, I can rule over a legion of spirits good and evil so, If that’s the case then I might find out first specifically which demons I can control to use their function to my advantage.
+Well, according to Leann, I can rule over a legion of spirits good and evil, so if that’s the case, I might find out specifically which demons I can control, to use their function to my advantage.

-According to the books, I can even set a truce between spirits when they’re too powerful to dominate, the evil spirit has some kind of rank, or when a final decision has to be made over a human soul and there are many spirits involved.
+According to the books, I can even set a truce between spirits when they’re too powerful to dominate.
+These evil spirits have some kind of rank, or when a final decision has to be made over a human soul, and there are many spirits involved.

-Online research said that a Demonica like any other spirit or demon has to earn a certain rank to be able to perform things without approval or further do of “higher forces”, (I honestly have no idea what this means).
+Online research said that a Demonica—like any other spirit or demon—has to earn a certain rank to be able to perform things without approval from “higher forces” (I honestly have no idea what this means).

-I can interfere willingly with human things and get into making them do as I wish or even offer them deals according to the rules I set and obviously a deadline I can also establish.
+I can interfere willingly with human things and make them do as I wish, or even offer them deals according to the rules I set.

-So, for now, all seems promising at least…
+So, for now, it all seems promising at least. . . .

-I don’t remember saying this but Leann has been living with me all this time and it has been a rollercoaster of emotions and experiences and a lot of learning from these spirits.
+Leann has been living with me all this time and it has been a rollercoaster of emotions and experiences, and a lot of learning from these spirits.

-All this research has made Leann more accurate in her interpretations, she spoke, “I know what you’ve been doing Sheryl and it’s ok.”
+All this research has made Leann more accurate in her interpretations.
+She now said, “I know what you’ve been doing, Sheryl, and it’s okay.”

-I was trying to ignore her and she just kept talking…
+I was trying to ignore her, but she just kept talking. . . .

-“You know more about yourself now than when we started this crazy journey and I been doing my own thing too while you were away on your errands and I got a lot to say…”
+“You know more about yourself now than when we started this crazy journey and I have been doing my own thing, too, while you were away on your errands.
+I have a lot to say. . . .”

-I said OK, I knew It!
-I knew you will find out so go on…
+Sheryl uttered, “Okay, I knew it!
+I knew you would find out, so go on. . . .”